lfe/blog/src/_posts/2014-12-27-1641-easy-python-from-lfeerlang.md

 Current development is focused on three new features for the library:

-1. Running mulitple Python servers at the same time
+1. Running multiple Python servers at the same time
 1. Creating sophisticated schedulers that determine which Python node to execute on next
 1. Distributed Python: the crowning glory of Erlang/LFE